 Fair political boundaries are crucial to ensure our communities are fairly represented in Parliament.

 We keep seeing governments using boundary changes to give them advantages on polling day.
-The last set of proposed boundary changes have been defeated.
-It offered a vision of equality where the maths mattered but our communities didn’t.
+To often they offer a vision of equality where the maths mattered but our communities didn’t.

 We now have an opportunity to put voters first.
 It's time to rethink the way we draw the political map in Britain.